 Several times a week, someone on one of my social media platforms posts a desperate plea asking how to find babysitters.
 Now, I’m certainly no expert — it seems we often exhaust our list of tried-and-true sitters — but I do know a thing or two about how to add to that list!
 We have our eyes and ears open all the time, and we are never shy to ask for a number.
-Here are some of our favorite (free) resources — I hope this can help those of you who are desperate for a date night!
+Here are some of our favorite (free) resources for finding babysitters — I hope this can help those of you who are desperate for a date night!

 University job boards

 There are dozens of colleges and universities in the Boston area, and that means there are thousands of students nearby — many of whom not only want to make a little extra money but have a good amount of time available.
-The Tufts student job board is a favorite among my friends, though many local schools have similar boards.
+The Tufts student job board is a favorite among my friends, and many other local schools have similar boards.
 Put your needs out there and see how many responses come back to you!

 Many people get very protective of their babysitters.
 I get it — a good sitter is hard to come by, and you want them available when you need them!
 But I see it more as a “I scratch your back, you scratch mine” situation.
 I’m happy to share my sitters — and happy to hear who my friends use.
 It’s a great way to grow the list.
 Sharing is caring!

 Desperately need a sitter but coming up short?
 Ask a friend to watch your kids — in exchange for watching hers another night.
 She can come to your house, or you can even bring your kids there so the kids can play while you get a little time away.

 There is no shortage of local Facebook groups for parents today!
 These groups are wonderful for connecting with parents in your area, and who better to ask about babysitters than those who live nearby?
 Some Facebook groups specifically narrow in on the topic of childcare, which means you have parents and babysitters and nannies all in one place!